What is phonological awareness?

 There is considerable evidence that the primary difference between good and poor readers lies in the good reader's phonological processing ability.
 This in turn requires sound auditory processing skills.

-The effects of training phonological awareness skills and learning to read are mutually supportive.
 "Reading and phonemic awareness are mutually reinforcing: Phonemic awareness is necessary for reading, and reading, in turn, improves phonemic awareness still further."
 (Shaywitz, 2003, see References)